stefjnl/codebase-tutorial-generator/docs/api-documentation.md

 ## Overview

 The DotNet Tutorial Generator API provides endpoints for generating tutorials from .NET codebases.
 The API follows REST principles and returns JSON responses.
+The application has been migrated to .NET 9.0 to take advantage of the latest features and performance improvements.

 ## Base URL